I just got a note about something I did not know about.

 Guy ran everything.

-This still doesn't square with this story that we had that that if if a black females let me get the number here.
+So this is all anecdotal inspiration, but this still doesn't square with this story that we had that if a black females, let me get the number here.

-I gotta, I'm not gonna make this up.
+I'm not going to make this up.

 Black women who feel they've been victims of racial discrimination are more likely than their peers to develop breast cancer.